Coronavirus digest: WHO chief warns against 'pandemic fatigue' | DW | 27.10.2020

 "A good vaccine may well be better than natural immunity," said Barclay.

-American baseball league Major League Baseball (MLB) Commissioner Rob Manfred said the clubs have amassed $8.3 billion (€7 billion) in debt due to the effects of the coronavirus.
+In the US, Major League Baseball (MLB) Commissioner Rob Manfred said clubs had amassed $8.3 billion (€7 billion) in debt due to the effects of the coronavirus.

 "The economic losses (this season) have been devastating for the industry," said Manfred.